l30nard0/mif/doc/readme.txt

     is generated from constant parameters (not timeouts) so that same parameters always produce same PvD ID.
 - HTTP protocol and HTTP server on routers are used for delivering PvD properties
-- Python 3 with pyroute2 module is used for MIF-pvdman implementation
+- Python 3 with pyroute2 module is used for PvD-manager implementation
   * Python 3 is chosen for rapid prototyping
   * module pyroute2 is used for most network related operations
 - IPv6 address family only